No. 1 - Basis of the business relationship

 (2) Assignment by way of security

 When other items are deposited for collection (e.g. direct debits, commercial paper), the claims underlying the items pass to the Bank under the terms of paragraph 1.

 Termination of the business relationship

 (1) Ordinary termination

-Both the customer and BayernLB may at any time, without observing any period of notice, terminate the business relationship as a whole or in respect of individual areas of business for which neither a term nor different termination conditions have been agreed.
+If neither a term nor other provisions for termination have been agreed, the customer and, where reasonably justified, the Bank may at any time, without observing any period of notice, terminate the business relationship as a whole or in respect of individual areas of business.
 If the relationship is terminated by the Bank, it will take reasonable account of the legitimate interests of the customer, in particular, by not giving notice at an inopportune time.